sebradloff/testSpringSnap/README.md

     PROFILE=<profile> ./gradlew <task(s)>

-1. You will need a dev.properties file for the project to work in your local environment.
+1. You will need the dev.properties and test.properties files for the project to work in your local environment.
 A sample of this file can be found as an attachment on the Mingle page.
 2. Whatever you do, DON'T PUSH okta_config.xml